AAV Vector Design and Construction

 At AAVnerGene, we developed a method that can efficiently compare hundreds of promoters in one experiment.
 We also offer AAV expression cassette optimization services, which can select the enhancer, intron from millions of candidates.

 Consideration 2: Labeling Strategies

 AAVnerGene has a large number of fusion tag options for customers to choose.
 Designing a tagging strategy requires consideration of many factors, depending on the particular application and the goals of the experiment.
-Send your service requirements to , our molecular and AAV experts will help you figure out the best strategies for your projects.
+Send your service requirements to email@example.com, our molecular and AAV experts will help you figure out the best strategies for your projects.

 Adding tags in-frame to N-terminal or C-terminal of a native protein is a well-established strategy for many applications, including protein purification, IP, WB, and in vivo imaging.
 Fluorescent proteins, such as GFP, mCherry, tdTomato, are most often used for live cell imaging.
 Fluorescent protein tags enable viewing of living cells under a fluorescent microscope, or separation of live cells via FACS in real time and without any introduction of substrates.
 Fluorescent protein gene can be directly fused to target genes or linked with 2A self-cleaving peptides (such as T2A and P2A).
 Moreover, Fluorescent protein can also be introduced by IRES or even by another promoter.
 Small tags, such as GST, Flag, HA, C-Myc, 6His and Halo, are commonly used for protein purification, WB and IP.
 As the relatively small packaging capacity of AAV vectors, customer should pay additional attention to those big tags during experiments.

 Consideration 3: ssAAV, scAAV or dual AAV vectors